|

 Market Conditions and Outlook

-The cyber insurance market has evolved significantly from the volatile conditions of 2020-2022.
-Following several years of dramatic premium increases and capacity restrictions, the market stabilized in 2024-2025, with rates decreasing 1-2% for the first time since 2019.
+The cyber insurance market has stabilized significantly from the volatile conditions of 2020-2022.
+Following several years of dramatic premium increases and capacity restrictions, rates decreased 1-2% in 2025 for the first time since 2019 — creating favorable conditions for businesses seeking coverage now.

-Several factors contributed to market stabilization.
-More stringent security requirements reduced claim frequency and severity.
-Increased competition among carriers improved availability.
-Enhanced underwriting sophistication enabled more accurate risk pricing.
-These improvements created favorable conditions for businesses seeking coverage.
+More stringent security requirements have reduced claim frequency and severity.
+Increased competition among carriers has improved availability.
+Enhanced underwriting sophistication has enabled more accurate risk pricing.
+These improvements stack in your favor if you’re buying now.

-The global cyber insurance market reached $15.3 billion in 2024 and is projected to grow to $16.3 billion in 2025, reflecting both increasing awareness and improving market conditions.
-By 2030, market analysts project the market will exceed $30 billion as cyber insurance becomes standard business practice.
+The global cyber insurance market reached $15.3 billion in 2024 and is projected to grow to $16.3 billion in 2025.
+By 2030, market analysts project the market will exceed $30 billion as cyber insurance becomes standard business practice — which means tighter requirements and potentially higher rates for businesses that wait.

-Looking forward, several trends will shape the market.
-Artificial intelligence will increasingly influence both cyber attacks and defensive capabilities, requiring coverage evolution.
-Supply chain cyber risks will demand new insurance products addressing third-party exposures.
+Looking forward, AI will increasingly influence both cyber attacks and defensive capabilities, requiring coverage evolution.
+Supply chain cyber risks will demand new products addressing third-party exposures.
 Expanding privacy regulations globally will increase compliance costs and related coverage needs.

-Cyber liability insurance has transitioned from a specialty product to an essential component of business risk management.
-The 2025 market offers businesses unprecedented access to comprehensive coverage at increasingly competitive rates, creating optimal conditions for obtaining protection.
+Cyber liability insurance has moved from a specialty product to essential business protection.
+The 2025 market offers businesses unprecedented access to comprehensive coverage at increasingly competitive rates — but that window won’t stay open indefinitely.

-The fundamental question facing businesses is not whether to obtain cyber insurance, but how quickly to implement the security controls required for coverage.
-With average breach costs approaching $5 million and recovery timeframes extending to months or years, the potential financial impact of operating without coverage far exceeds the cost of appropriate protection.
+The fundamental question isn’t whether to get cyber insurance — it’s how quickly you can implement the security controls required for coverage.
+With average breach costs approaching $5 million and recovery timeframes extending months or years, operating without coverage is a bet that most businesses can’t afford to lose.

 Frequently Asked Questions